Anylsite/anyl-wallet/README.md

 Any IoT device flashing the embedded wallet can safely connect to a given blockchain.
 The connection itself is given by [AnyLedger Hub](https://github.com/AnyLedger/anyledger-hub) which, among the many functionalities, runs the blockchain nodes, the LWM2M server and gives access to storage solutions.

+## Contributing

+Have a look at our [contribution guidelines](https://github.com/Anyledger/anyledger-wallet/blob/contributions/CONTRIBUTING.md).

 ## Compilation

 ### Dependencies